 Sometimes you might be in the situation where you absolutely have to eat on the run – choosing a meal with 5g or less of carbs per 100g is best, but also take into consideration what the carbs are made of i.e. corn starch, wheat, etc. Even a bag or package of veggies or a sachet of soup can contain many nasties.

 Don’t snack, rather eat three meals a day (or when you are hungry).
 Food out of a box, bag or can is designed to last.
 Therefore, these foods will more than likely contain something that will not be entirely beneficial for your body.

 Read the labels of packaged foods well.
 You will soon educate yourself on how much sugar, preservatives, etc. go into the pre-packaged foods so that you will be even more resolved to avoid them.

 By cooking or preparing all of your own meals, you will essentially avoid anything undesirable going into your body.
 You are in charge of what goes into your body - so make what you eat count.
 What you eat will dictate how you live the rest of your life.
-If you are nervous about getting into the kitchen, Jonno makes it really simple for you with his cooking demos in the online Banting program.

 It’s important to approach this with the mindset that it’s not a quick fix diet, but rather a change in your overall lifestyle.
 Changing your mindset is very important when it comes to breaking a bad habit.
 If you feel like you are on a diet and that you are deprived, breaking a bad habit will not be easy.
 Look at it like a positive and healthy lifestyle change and focus on all the delicious foods that you can prepare and how good your body starts to feel when you eat these foods.